IsraelSistemas/rest-mssql-nodejs/README.md

     password: 'db_password',
     server: 'localhost', // replace this with your IP Server
     database: 'db_name',
-    port: 1433 // this is optional, by default takes the port 1433 });
+    port: 1433, // this is optional, by default takes the port 1433
+    options: {
+        encrypt: true // this is optional, by default is false }
+});

 module.exports = {